Vigneshwara Temple, Ozar

 The Vigneshwara Temple or Vighnahar Ganapati Temple of Ozar (also spelt as Ojhar or Ojzar) is a Hindu temple dedicated to Ganesha, the elephant-headed god of wisdom.
 The temple is one of the Ashtavinayaka, the eight revered shrines of Ganesha in Maharashtra, India.
 The Ganesha form worshipped here is called Vigneshwara (spelt also as Vigneshvar(a), Vigneshwar : "Lord of obstacles") or Vignahar (spelt also as Vignahara, "Remover of obstacles") and is associated with the legend of Ganesha defeating Vignasura, the demon of obstacles.

 Location

 Ozar is located about 85 km from Pune, off the Pune-Nashik highway and about 9 km north to Narayangaon.
-Along another Ashtavinayak temple of Lenyadri, Ozar is in the Junnar taluka of Pune district.
+Along another Ashtavinayak temple of Lenyadri, Ozarⓘ (also written as Ojhar or Ozhar) is a census town in Nashik District in the Indian state of Maharashtra.
 Ozar is situated on the banks of Kukadi River close to the Yedagaon dam built on it.